Last Updated on April 17, 2023

 These mixes make fantastic family pets and come in a coat color that often mimics the black and white and markings of the Border Collie, but in a shorter length like a Greyhound.

-13. Mastiff Greyhound
+13. Mastiff and Greyhound mix (AKA Mastiff Greyhound)

 The Bull Mastiff and the Greyhound are both large dogs, and a mix between the two retains much of the bulk while adding in some of the lean elegance from the Greyhound.